 Reflective practice as a professional skill needs to have at least 5 steps

 Kolb’s model provides a guide for thinking about reflective practice and learning.
-But in a complex professional setting, and in a profession that relies on adhering to accepted conduct, it’s not enough.
+But in a complex professional setting and in a profession that relies on adhering to accepted conduct, it’s not enough.

-In her work on reflective practice in professional development, Jenny Moon expanded on Kolb’s 4 step model.
+In her work on reflective practise in professional development, Jenny Moon expanded on Kolb’s 4 step model.
 I have used this 5 step model in working with law student’s because it provides a basis to make the learning aspect of reflection explicit.

 It also emphasises the need to look outside our own thinking or our own theories.
 It encourages law students to seek help and advice and to actively engage with feedback – things that are central to the curriculum expectations.